 - KR should be concise, specific, and measurable

 - Between 2 to 5 Key Results per Objective

 - Improve Sales Team satisfaction

 - Define Team Building Activities plan by April

-- Team building activities Q1 plan execution
+- Execute the Team building activities plan in Q1

 This objective has been defined for the second quarter of the year (Period) and it has four Key Results, each of them with a Due Date and a Target Result, so therefore totally measurable.

 Alignment is key for organizational success.
 By aligning OKRs, you can set Top-Down or request Bottom-Up objectives